harvard-nrg/mrverify-rt/README.md

 ```

 ### std
-You can use the `std` plutin to check whether or not the standard deviation of every
+You can use the `std` plugin to check whether or not the standard deviation of every
 image in a scan is less than a particular value.
 This is a useful plugin to run on
 an uncombined localizer to identify noisy receive coils